ubccr/ccrdocs/pages/hpc/login.md

 ## Connecting with SSH

-Using the SSH protocol, you can connect and authenticate to CCR login nodes.
-When you set up SSH, you will need to generate a new public/private SSH key pair enabling you to connect to CCR without supplying your password.
-When you connect via SSH, you authenticate using a private key file on your local machine; password authentication is not allowed.
-To set up SSH, you will need to generate a new SSH key pair and upload the public key to your CCR account using the IDM portal.
+Using the SSH protocol, you can connect and authenticate to CCR login nodes without supplying your password.
+To set up SSH, you will need to generate a new SSH key pair that contains a private key (stored only on your personal computer) and a public key (uploaded to your CCR account using the IDM portal).
+During the login process the CCR servers attempt to match the public key that you've uploaded to your CCR account with the private key you have stored on your computer.
+If they match, the login is successful.

 ## Generate new SSH key

-You can generate a new SSH key pair on your local machine.
-After you generate the key pair, you can add the public key to your account using [CCR's IDM portal](https://idm.ccr.buffalo.edu/sshkey).
+The first time you want to login to CCR's login servers, you'll need to generate a new SSH key pair on your local machine.
+After you generate the key pair, you must add the public key to your account using [CCR's IDM portal](https://idm.ccr.buffalo.edu/sshkey).

 Follow these easy steps:

 1. Open your terminal or Git Bash if you're on windows